UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-12-07-compe-club-weekly.md

 **WHAT:** We've begun our merch pre-sales - purchase them at the link above!
 This year, we're going with a number of fantastic designs all viewable at our Instagram page (@compeclub).

 Early Birds receive a discounted price of $35!
+Payment of $35/hoodie can be made at the CompE club @MechE building 5th floor, which we'd prefer in cash!

 UPDATE: We've recently faced a number of issues in setting up our merch, and have changed our designs.
 Previous disconsider the previous newsletter link on this topic.